upbound/docs/content/cli/configuration.md

 }
 ```

-### Specifying Upbound Instance
+### Specifying Upbound instance

 Because Upbound offers both a hosted and self-hosted product, users may be
 logging in and interacting with Upbound or their own installation. `up` assumes
-by default that a user is interacting with hosted Upbound and will use `https://api.upbound.io`
+by default that a user is interacting with hosted Upbound and uses `https://api.upbound.io`
 as the domain.
-However, all commands that interact with Upbound also accept an `--domain` /
+All commands that interact with Upbound also accept an `--domain` /
 `UP_DOMAIN`, which overrides the API endpoint.

-### Adding or Updating Profile
+### Adding or updating a profile

-To add or update a profile, users can execute `up login` with the appropriate
+To add or update a profile, users can use `up login` with the appropriate
 credentials and a profile name specified.
 For instance, the following command
 would add a new profile named `test`: